akash-kansara/modak/docs/REFERENCE_GUIDE.md

 ### 6. Integrating with Jakarta Bean Validation

-The library can be integrated with Jakarta Bean Validation seamlessly.
-The integration feature allows you to pass in constraint violations to the `correct` method, and it will only apply corrections that are relevant to those violations.
+The library can optionally integrate with Jakarta Bean Validation.
+When integrated, you can pass constraint violations to correct(), and Modak will apply only corrections relevant to those violations.

 You can additionally supply groups as well to further control sequence of corrections as discussed above.

 ```java